Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 bullying = repeated pattern of offensive, intimidating, or hostile behavior(s) or language, often by a strong or other person of authority.
-Bullying creates a toxic atmosphere for everyone, but may be accepted by many as “part of the workplace culture” busy work https://en.wikipedia.org/wiki/Busy_work buy nice or buy twice can't satisfy others capitalism -- W. H. Mallock -- is justified because it permits the most talented members of society to use the less talented for the sake of maximizing efficiency.
+Bullying creates a toxic atmosphere for everyone, but may be accepted by many as “part of the workplace culture” busy work https://en.wikipedia.org/wiki/Busy_work buy nice or buy twice cadre = should lead, can change the world can't satisfy others capitalism -- issues -- inability to collectively improve, ex. global warming capitalism -- late stage capitalism -- W. H. Mallock -- is justified because it permits the most talented members of society to use the less talented for the sake of maximizing efficiency.
 Labor, for him, was an inert mass that was useless unless those with managerial and entrepreneurial talent set them to work.
 Hence, wealth is created, not by labor, but by the knowledge and ability of those who control labor.
 Maximization of corporate profits means in this case that the most entrepreneurial, innovative and inventive segment of society has used labor and resources to create wealth.
 In Mallock's view labor, by itself, creates nothing; it's not the wrench that puts the machine together, but the genius who invented it. career -- career limiting (action/move) change -- introduction -- 1 What are we doing?